 The answer can be broken down in two ways.
-The first way you can do this is by implementing a survivorship policy.
+The first way you can do is by implementing a survivorship policy.
 This type of policy will actually transfer the left-over death benefit onto your children or spouse.
-The second way to do this would be to place a life insurance plan on your children themselves.
+The second way is to place a life insurance plan on your children themselves.
 While you can be the original owner, this will allow your kids to have coverage.
-You can even transfer ownership when they're old enough.
+You can even transfer ownership when they are old enough.

 Most applications require you to have a primary beneficiary, and generally a contingent beneficiary as well.
 This will allocate funds to the person of your choosing.
 However, if you don't have a beneficiary, the death proceeds will go to your next of kin.

 When it comes time to cancel, for whatever reason, the process is actually quite simple.
 All you need to do is to pick up the phone and call the company you have coverage with.
-They'll provide you with the guidelines you need to follow, and will typically send you some paperwork to fill out.
-If you have any cash value, they'll send you a check for the amount.
+They will provide you with the guidelines you need to follow, and will typically send you some paperwork to fill out.
+If you have any cash value, they will send you a cheque for the amount.

 At the end of the day, everyone needs life insurance at some point in their life.
-If you have a family, a house, debt, children, or expensive taste, you'll need to make sure you have a financial plan in place.
+If you have a family, a house, debt, children, etc., you will need to make sure you have an appropriate financial plan in place.
 When someone passes away, the process is incredibly painful.
-Your family will have to deal with the loss of a loved one, but if you're not covered, this emotional tragedy will quickly turn into a financial catastrophe.
+Your family will have to deal with the loss of a loved one, but if you are not covered, this emotional tragedy will quickly turn into a financial catastrophe as well.

-However, if you're not completely sure on the best type of life insurance plan to purchase, that is not an issue.
-Contact one of the reps at ABC Financial Advisor today to setup a free consultation.
+However, if you are not completely sure on the best type of life insurance plan to purchase, that is not an issue.
+Contact one of our representatives at ABC Financial Advisor today to setup a financial consultation to learn more about all the involved details.
 The last thing you want your family to worry about is money in the case of an unexpected loss of a breadwinner.
 Having a life insurance policy will give your family time to mourn in peace.

-Is There A Case Where I Would Not Need Coverage?
+Is There a Case Where I Would Not Need A Coverage?

 The only time you won't need coverage is if you have no substantial liabilities, and you have no family to accommodate when you pass way.
 This may also be true if your assets can cover the cost.
-However even in those cases, your assets can be put to a better use.
-People who are under 20 generally don't need life insurance, but believe it or not, your 20's is a prime time to pick up a policy.
+But even in those cases, your assets can be put to a better use.
+People, who are under 20, generally don't need life insurance, but believe it or not, your 20's is a prime time to pick up a policy.
 The cost is extremely lower, and you'll have a lot more options.

 A common time for people to start thinking about life insurance is in their thirties.
 Why?
 Because this is when most people start to purchase home, finance a mortgage, start a family, and have children.
 When you're paying for all of these expenses, you'll start to ponder what could happen if your income ceased to exist.
-After all, your most important asset is you.
+After all, the most important asset is you.
 So once these life events take place, the thought will typically start to cross your mind.
-This is a great time to look into life insurance, because the younger you are, the less expensive it will be.
+Therefore, this would be the great time to look into life insurance, because the younger you are, the less expensive it will be.

 What is Term Life Insurance?

-Term life insurance tends to be less expensive than permanent life insurance, and can also have higher payouts.
+Term life insurance tends to be much less expensive than permanent life insurance, and can also have higher pay-outs.
 For a term plan, you pay the company premiums during the term period.
 The premium may be level, depending on the product, but you'll be in the contract for a given amount of years.
-Once that time comes to a close, you'll find yourself without life insurance.
+Once that time comes to a close, you'll find yourself with zero life insurance.
 Before this occurs, you can choose to convert, or you can end up renewing your contract at the new attained age that you have.
 So when it comes to term, think of it as renting a house as opposed to buying one.
-There is no equity, and if you survive, you will have no payout at all.
+There is no equity, and if you survive, you will have no pay-out at all.

 Some common things you'll find in term life insurance are as follows:

-The ability to convert a term policy to a permanent one
+The ability to convert a term policy into a permanent one.

 What is Whole Life Insurance?

-For the first 10-15 years, you hand the company $1, and they give you back 50 cents.
-After the first 10-15 years, you give the company $1, and they give you back $1.50 for the rest of your life.
+For the first 10-15 years, if you hand the company $1, they will give you back 50 cents.
+After the first 10-15 years, if you keep giving the company $1, they will give you back $1.50 for the rest of your life.

-Whole life is a great way to set money aside for your retirement, pay final expenses, and gain tax advantages on your savings.
+As it is evident, the whole life insurance is a great way to set money aside for your retirement, pay final expenses, and gain tax advantages on your savings.